Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 Currently, there is only one default route table associated with the VPC, My VPC.
 This table routes traffic internally.
 To route public traffic to your Internet Gateway, you need to create an additional Route Table.

 * Step 2.
-Cleck create route table
+Click Create Route table
-* Step 3: Configure the following under Route table setting section.
+* Step 3: Configure the following under the Route table setting section.

 *Give the Route Table a name: Name-optional: My Public Route Table*

 *Select the VPC you created: VPC: My first VPC*

 * Step 4.
-Click Create Route table
+Click Create a Route table
 *On the Route, there is one route in your route table that allows traffic within the 10.0.0.0/16 network to flow, but it does not route traffic outside of the network.*

 **Add a new route to enable public traffic.**

 * Step 5.
 Click Edit routes
 * Step 6.
-Click Add routes to configure
+Click Add Routes to configure
 * Destination: 0.0.0.0/0
 * Target: Select Internet Gateway in the drop-down and then select the displayed Internet Gateway ID.
 * Step 7.
 Click Save changes